mika-archived/Kotoha/README.md

 * `id` : Unique ID for plugin.
 I recommend roma-ji style name (e.g. 琴葉葵 is Akane)
 * `name` : Plugin name that you like.
 You may need to follow the engine.
-* `engine` : Text-To-Speech engine class such as VOICEROID2, CeVIO...
+* `engine` : Text-To-Speech engine name such as VOICEROID2, CeVIO...

 #### .NET library